 Music is M.E.
 Baird's first true love, however, he has always had a passion for art and specifically drawing from a very young age.
 M.E.
 Baird's primarily works with graphite and ink on paper and utilises a painstaking and laborious process that can see some larger pieces taking weeks to complete.
 The initial reading of M.E.
-Baird's work is that they are landscape but they are more like 'memory or emotion maps'.
-This process of making art for M.E.
+Baird's work is that they are landscapes but they are more like 'memory and emotion maps'.
+For M.E.
 Baird there is definitely a symbiotic relationship between his songwriting, music and visual art.

 M.E.
 Baird initially studied fine arts at Frankston Technical College and later Landscape Architecture at RMIT, Melbourne.
-He is a former academic and has also held various part-time and sessional teaching and lecturing roles in art, design and creative theory at various art schools and universities in Victoria and New South Wales.
-He has also worked as a designer, stylist and creative director in the film and television world designing sets, and creative direction.
+He is a former academic and has also held various teaching and lecturing roles in art, design and creative theory at various art schools and universities in Victoria and New South Wales.
+He has also worked as a designer, stylist and creative director in the film and television world.
 M.E.
-Baird no longers works in academia but does occasionally upon request offer workshops on creative thinking and processes for art, design, and songwriting.
+Baird no longers works in academia but does occasionally upon request offer workshops on creative thinking and creative processes for art and design.

-Click here to view works by M.E.
+Click here to view artworks by M.E.
 Baird